How do I get to Costa Rica?

 Is Costa Rica expensive?

-One other tip to save money on accommodations is to travel during Costa Rica's "green" season.
-This less-crowded season lasts from May through November and during that time you'll find discounts of 10%, 20%, and occasionally even 50% on hotel rooms.
+Another tip to save money on accommodations is to travel during Costa Rica's "green" season.
+This less-crowded season lasts from May through November, and during that time, you'll find discounts of 10%, 20%, and occasionally even 50% on hotel rooms.

 What currency is used?

-The currency in Costa Rica is the colón, but USD is also widely accepted throughout the country.
-At the time of this writing, the exchange rate is 639 colónes to the dollar.
+The currency in Costa Rica is the colón (CRC) but USD is also widely accepted throughout the country.
+At the time of writing, the exchange rate is 508 colónes to the dollar.
+Colónes can be tricky to get outside of Costa Rica, so exchange money at a bank when you arrive.
+It's always useful to carry some local currency, especially if you're traveling to remote areas.

 Are credit cards widely accepted?

-In most major towns and cities major credit cards are accepted.
-An exception to this is in the more remote national parks, such as Tortuguero, Corcovado, and the Osa Peninsula.
-Many parts of Osa only recently got electricity, so you might want to manage your infrastructure expectations when visiting these areas.
+Most of Costa Rica's towns and cities accept major credit cards.
+An exception to this rule is in the more remote national parks, such as Tortuguero, Corcovado, and the Osa Peninsula.
+Many parts of Osa only recently got electricity, so be aware that the infrastructure here is still developing.

 How much cash should I bring with me?